blueben/adversary/README.md

 2. ```cd adversary```
 3. Run ```claude --settings adversary-settings.json```
 4. Accept the Trust prompt
+5. Select the model you wish to use.
-5. Let the session idle
+6. Let the session idle

 ## Use